 UNIVERSITY OF WISCONSIN River Falls

 The relationship between the Scholar and the faculty mentor is central to the McNair program.
 After acceptance into the program, Scholars are encouraged to meet with appropriate faculty members and to select one who is willing to serve as a mentor and, wherever possible, as the summer research supervisor.
-The mentor may be the student's advisor or another faculty member in the major department; a faculty member may mentor no more than two program participants.
+The mentor may be the student's advisor or another faculty member in the major department.

 Assist the student in meeting the program requirement of spending a minimum of 30 hours per week in research activities.